nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Example:
 * `edit S/1 n/finals r/nba finals d/06/06/2022 2100` will edits the first schedule.

-### 2.8.
-Viewing insights

-Views some insights about players in the club and upcoming schedules.

-* The right half of the application is used to display aggregated information of the club.
-* Under the **Player** section, a pie chart showing the distribution of players by position in the club and a recruitment suggestion based on the distribution are given.
-Specifically, if one or more position contains noticeably fewer players than the average, or any position contains less than 2 players (1 starting and 1 reserved player), MyGM will remind the user to recruit more players.
-Moreover, MyGM will remind the user to tag those untagged players to have a better understanding of the club.
-* Under the **Schedule** section, a calendar representing the current month is shown.
-The date representing today and the dates containing schedules will be marked out.

 ### 2.9.
 Clearing all entries : `clear`